 Note that the burden of proof shifts depending upon whether safe or unsafe outputs are being discussed.
 For a safe output, the NSI team have decided that a certain class of output holds no disclosure risk in general.
 They may have concerns about a specific output which is an exception to the general rule.
 To enable the system to work well, these exceptions should be

-- Small in number

-- Well defined
+- Small in number - Well defined

-- Comprehensible to and communicated to the researchers before research begins
+• Comprehensible to and communicated to the researchers before research begins

 The third bullet is essential.
-Developing an effective SDDC system for a research environment requires a positive relationship between researchers and NSI staff; there should be no surprises on either side.
+Developing an effective SDC system for a research environment requires a positive relationship between researchers and NSI staff; there should be no surprises on either side.
 By clearly specifying exceptions, the researcher can be confident that the results produced will be acceptable for release.

-For unsafe outputs, the NSI has decided that scope for disclosiveness in the output is such that it is, in general, unprepared to release the output.
+For unsafe outputs, the NSI has decided that scope for disclosiveness in the output is such that it is unprepared to release the output.
 However, it leaves the door open for the researcher to argue a case as to why the decision should be changed.

 Clearly, a researcher arguing that an unsafe output can be released needs to have a good awareness of the principles of disclosure control as well as the specific data and context.
-Hence, the researcher training necessary for effective SDDC should be

-- focusing on and discouraging these unsafe outputs - illustrating what can turn an unsafe output into a safe one - informing researchers as to what needs to be demonstrated to make an unsafe outputs safe
+Hence, the researcher training necessary for effective SDC should be focusing on these unsafe outputs - and in particular, what can turn an unsafe output into a safe one.
+Of course, part of the researcher training would also be to discourage unsafe outputs per se.